Learning and Information in Stochastic Networks and Queues: Conclusions

 \section{Conclusions}

 In this tutorial, we have seen how classical queueing algorithms such as MaxWeight and Back Pressure can viewed as an application of Blackwell's Approachability Theorem.
 Through this we see connections between queueing and online learning theory.
 This online learning approach does not require the explicit statistical estimation of parameters.
 However, to consider more general models, we see that the underlying parameters such as service rates must be estimated.
 We discuss this next and develop connections between statistical learning of sequences of data and the Lindley's recursion for the G/G/1 queue.
 Through this we develop a notion of regret for a single server queue.
-As an example we should how the perceptron algorithm can be used for the classification of customer service at a queue and we bound the impact that this has on the queue length of the policy implemented and the (unknown) optimal policy.
-It would be interesting to develop these notions for networks of queues.
+As an example we showed how the perceptron algorithm could be used for the classification of customer service at a queue and we bound the impact that this has on the queue length of the policy implemented and the (unknown) optimal policy.
 We then discuss the role of state estimation when compared with parameter estimation.
 Here we discussed two examples.
 The first considers the importance of future information in making access control decisions.
 The second considers the importance of memory in load balancing systems.
 Finally, we review the application of reinforcement learning highlighting the importance of reinforcement learning to solve practical queueing challenges as well as highlighting current gaps between theoretical results in reinforcement learning and their applicability to modern queueing problems.

-Certainly we anticipate that over coming years results different approaches in learning, control and information will grow in their applicability to queueing systems, and we hope that this tutorial provides some necessary background and introduction to modern methods in this emerging area.
+Certainly we anticipate that over coming years approaches to information, learning and control will grow in their applicability to queueing networks, and we hope that this tutorial provides a comprehensive introduction and reference to modern methods in this emerging area.